List of unproduced films based on Marvel Comics imprints publications: MIB 23

 In December 2014, it was revealed that Sony was planning a crossover between Men in Black and Jump Street.
 The news was leaked after Sony's system was hacked and then confirmed by the directors of the films, Phil Lord and Christopher Miller during an interview about it.
 James Bobin was announced as director in 2016.
 In April, the film was announced and revealed to be titled, MIB 23.
 However, development has since appeared to have ceased.
 A spin-off of Men in Black 3 titled Men in Black: International, starring Chris Hemsworth and Tessa Thompson, included Emma Thompson as Agent O. It was released in June 2019.

 Prime

 In October 2002, Marvel Studios announced a movie deal for Prime with Universal Pictures, after securing the rights to The Hulk.
 In 2003, Marvel released an earnings report listing a Prime film as "to be determined".
-Since then, there have been no further development news.

 Razorline

 Ectokid

 After the cancellation of Razorline, Clive Barker sold the film rights of his comic series Ectokid to Nickelodeon Movies and Paramount Pictures, in 2001.
 The film was set to have Barker, Don Murphy, and Nickelodeon's Albie Hecht and Julia Pistor as producers, Joe Daley as executive producer, and Karen Rosenfelt overseeing development at Paramount.
-Since then, there have been no further development news.